joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 The async/await approach let us keep the non-blocking nature of the system and yet clean up some of the above usability mess.
-In hindsight, it's pretty obvious, but remember back then the most mainstream language with await used at scale was F# with its [asynchronous workflows]( http://blogs.msdn.com/b/dsyme/archive/2007/10/11/introducing-f-asynchronous-workflows.aspx).
+In hindsight, it's pretty obvious, but remember back then the most mainstream language with await used at scale was F# with its [asynchronous workflows]( http://blogs.msdn.com/b/dsyme/archive/2007/10/11/introducing-f-asynchronous-workflows.aspx) (also see [this paper]( http://research.microsoft.com/apps/pubs/default.aspx?id=147194)).
 And despite the boon to usability and productivity, it was also enormously controversial on the team.
 More on that later.

 What we had was a bit different from what you'll find in C# and .NET.
 Let's walk through the progression from the promises model above to this new async/await-based one.
 As we go, I'll point out the differences.